7 Powerful Ways to Upgrade Your Email Marketing Campaigns

 - Use actionable language in your CTA link text.
-Give recipients a clear reason why they should click through.
+Give recipients a clear reason they should click through.
 What’s in it for them?
 Be honest, direct, and clear.
-This isn’t like your subject line where certain words are banned, but you should still be careful which words you include.
+This isn’t like your subject line where email clients ban certain words, but you should still be careful which ones you include.
 Just like email providers, your recipients won’t like a salesy tone.

 Another neglected part of a marketing email, your email signature, holds such great potential.
 You can emphasize the person behind the email, making sure it corresponds with your from name and address.
 It helps your email have a more human feel.
 It’s a great way to add to your email copy personality.

-- Make sure you’re using the same name as you’ve used for the from name and email address.
+- Make sure you’re using the same name as you’ve used for the sender and email address.
 It would be silly to receive an email from Frank with a signature naming Mary.

 - Include more than just a name.
 Include a job title and maybe even their social media profiles, especially if they’re a company executive.
 If you have more personal information, such as a favorite quote or a headshot, include that in the signature.
 People will appreciate seeing the face behind the email.
 A simple quote or saying is a great way to add personality from the sender.